bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 > Partner flew the King and crashed my Queen!

+## On the subject of bidding and conventions
+### Strain
+An all inclusive word for trumps that includes NT.
+The strains are clubs, diamonds, hearts, spades, NT.

+### Bid
+A bid!
+A bid is a number followed by a strain.

+### Call
+An all inclusive word for any bid you can make at the bridge table.
+This includes pass, double, redouble.

+### Punt, Wiggle
+A call that shows nothing.
+Used to buy time/try to get partner to bid something.

+### Grunt
+A nebulous minimum opening bid.
+Something like 1D showing 2+ diamonds and 11-15 points.

+### Drop, Bail
+To end the auction in some contract.

+> Partner opened 1NT and I dropped him in 2S

+> They tried to double us in 2H but partner bailed to 3C!

 ## On the subject of bridge scores
 ### Kiss of Death
 A bridge score of 200.
 At matchpoints, +200 is often a top/-200 is a bottom.